raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

         print(event.direction, event.action)
 ```

-In the trinket emulator, you can pretend to be moving the joystick using your keyboards cursor keys.
+In the trinket emulator, you can pretend to be moving the joystick using your keyboard's cursor keys.

 <iframe src="https://trinket.io/embed/python/ee4e2a3edf" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>